-That's right 157 years in business, and 134 years of annual meetings.
-Indeed, Northwestern Mutual will hold its 134th Annual Meeting of the Association of Network Representatives in Milwaukee on July 19-23.
-The company’s annual meeting will have an estimated economic impact of approximately $12.9 million for the local economy and will occupy about 13,819 hotel room nights.
+That's right, 159 years in business and 136 years of annual meetings.
+Indeed, Northwestern Mutual will hold its 136th Annual Meeting of the Association of Network Representatives in Milwaukee, July 23-27.¬†

 "We are thrilled to welcome Northwestern Mutual back to Milwaukee once again," said Paul Upchurch, president and CEO of VISIT Milwaukee.
 "Northwestern Mutual represents the largest convention of our year and has a tremendous impact on our area's economy.
 We look forward to welcoming the thousands of attendees to Milwaukee and creating great experiences for them while they're here."

-Agents and their families flock to Milwaukee every year, and each year I love the buzz that's created by adding nearly 11,000 temporary residents to Downtown Milwaukee.
+Agents and their families flock to Milwaukee every year, and each year I love the buzz that's created by adding nearly 10,000 visitors to Downtown Milwaukee.

 And then there's the private big name show.
 Each year Northwestern Mutual brings a major entertainer in, too.
 Maroon Five, Kenny Chesney, Tim McGraw and others have headlined shows for the company and its families.
-Who will it be this year?
+This year, Imagine Dragons performs.

-When you see you an agent (easy to spot with lanyard name tags) this week, say hello and be sure to welcome them to Milwaukee.
-You might want to say happy 134th, too!
+When you see you an agent (easy to spot with lanyard name tags) or someone in the NM family this week, say hello and be sure to welcome them to Milwaukee.
+You might also want to say happy almost 160th, too!